Thai Red Curry Noodles

 Instructions

-- Set noodles in a glass bowl and pour boiling water over top.
+- Set noodles in a glass bowl and pour very warm water over top.
 Let sit for 4-5 minutes, then drain and set aside.

-- Over medium high heat, fry chicken in coconut oil, 5-7 minutes, or until done.
+- Heat a large skillet over medium-high heat, and cook the chicken in coconut oil, for 5-7 minutes, or until done.
+Remove from the pan to a bowl.

-- Remove from pan and add onion, carrot, red bell pepper, ginger and red Thai chili.
-Cook about 4-5 minutes.
+- Add the onion, carrot, red bell pepper, and red Thai chili.
+Cook for about 4-5 minutes.

 - Add lemon grass, lime leaves, red curry paste, and a bit of the coconut milk.
 Cook about 3-4 minutes and curry paste cooks and coconut milk reduces a bit.

-- Add the rest of the coconut milk, the fish sauce and lime juice.
+- Add the rest of the coconut milk, the fish sauce, and lime juice.
 Add chicken back in.
-Stir over medium high until heated through.
-Serve over noodles.
+Stir over medium-high until heated through.
+Serve over the noodles.

 Nutrition